The Best Cheap Fast Cars in Canada under $10k in 2025

 Chevrolet Camaro

 Speaking of the Bowtie, you may also be able to pick up a Chevrolet Camaro muscle car for less than $10,000.
-You’ll almost certainly need to settle for a V6 in this price bracket, but there’s a chance you’ll pick up a reasonably priced piece of Canadian automotive history.
-Our search on the CarGurus.ca used car listings turned up examples from the fourth generation, which ran from 1993 to 2002 and was built at GM’s now-defunct Ste-Thérèse Assembly Plant in Quebec alongside the Pontiac Firebird, as well as the fifth-gen Camaro produced for model years 2010 to 2015 at GM’s Oshawa Assembly in Ontario.
+You’ll almost certainly need to settle for a V6 in this price bracket, but there’s still a chance you’ll pick up a reasonably priced example.
+If your heart is set on a Camaro, we suggest moving now.
+It’s being discontinued in its current form, and that’s likely to create a spike in interest.
+Our search on the CarGurus.ca used car listings turned up a couple of examples of the fourth-generation Camaro, which ran from 1993 to 2002 and was built at GM’s now-defunct Ste-Thérèse Assembly Plant in Quebec alongside the Pontiac Firebird.
+You’ll also find fifth-gen Camaros produced from model years 2010 to 2015 at GM’s Oshawa Assembly in Ontario.